borbware/unity-basics-course/unity-advanced/2-scriptable-objects.md

 2) Create a few new templates based on the Scriptable object from the Asset menu
 3) Refer to the Card class as a SerializeField in a GameObject
 4) Drag the card template of your choice to the field in Inspector
-5) The data from Card is now available in the gameobject
+5) The data from Card is now available in the GameObject

 ### Spawn manager: The manager class